sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-push-customclient/cp-mobile-dev-kit-push-customclient.md

 [OPTION BEGIN [Android]]

-1. Follow step 5 from [this](cp-mobile-dev-kit-build-client) tutorial to create your branded MDK client.
+1. Follow step 5 from [Build Your Mobile Development Kit Client Using MDK SDK](cp-mobile-dev-kit-build-client) tutorial to create your branded MDK client.

 2. Once you accept the App update, a message should show **Push Notification registered**.
 Click **OK**.